evanx/mpush-redis/README.md

 1) "one"
 ```

 Additionally, an optional `messageCapacity` can be configured, for tracking pending messages.
-Pending messages are assigned an `id` by incrementing a Redis `id` key e.g. `demo:mpush:id` and pushing the pending `id` onto `demo:mpush:ids`
+Pending messages are assigned an `id` by incrementing a Redis `id` key e.g. `demo:mpush:id` and pushing the pending `id` onto `demo:mpush:ids.`

-The message `timestamp` is recorded in Redis hashes `demo:mpush:message:$id`

-The message hashes keys expire after the configured period `messageExpire` seconds.
+The message `timestamp` is recorded in Redis hashes `demo:mpush:message:$id.` The message hashes keys expire after the configured period `messageExpire` seconds.

 The id of a message that has been processed should be pushed to `demo:mpush:done` by the subscriber that processes the message.
-Otherwise the message will timeout, e.g. see the hashes `demo:mpush:metrics:timeout`
+Otherwise the message will timeout, e.g. see the hashes `demo:mpush:metrics:timeout.`